 An innovative concept that grew from Summits’ work at the Human Services Campus (HSC) and other off-campus community sites.
 Under the guidance of former Professor Lisa Bliss, who taught the first HSC Legal Clinic, a model quickly developed - delivering unbundled, empowerment-focused limited scope legal advice and assistance to individuals on a weekly drop-in basis.

 Starting with California Attorney Forrest “Woody” Mosten’s concept of “unbundled legal services,” Summit added a restorative, therapeutic, rehabilitative, and client-empowering approach to the legal work.
-This model was further refined by Professors Betsy Hollingsworth, Brigham Fordham, and Kenneth Willmott and has been successfully serving individuals recovering from homelessness, since January, 2013.
+This model has been successfully serving individuals recovering from homelessness, since January, 2013.

 In this model, clients are not limited in the amount of time or number of visits they can make to the clinic.
 They meet with and are advised by individuals permitted to practice law in Arizona and receive legal advice and assistance, meeting with Rule 38 Certified Limited Practice Students supervised by a licensed attorney/professor or with other licensed attorneys.
 Clients are empowered to learn how to handle their own legal matters if they cannot afford an attorney or are not entitled to a free attorney.
 This model delivers legal advice and assistance in a way that does not tax the resources of the client or the lawyer, addresses the access to justice gap, and helps solve some of the problems encountered by self-represented clients and litigants.